spencer-brooks/spencer-brooks.github.io/index.md

   <img src="./assets/img/spencer_brooks_portrait.png"/>
 </p>

-_I am currently accepting new students for Summer 2024 (May-August).
+_I am currently accepting new students for Summer 2024 (June-August).
 Please contact me by email if you would like to inquire about tutoring for the summer or any future term._

 I am a high school and middle school teacher and tutor with over 1,500 hours of face-to-face work with students.
 My background includes teaching undergraduate-level math and teaching and curriculum development for middle and high school math, reading, and writing.
 I have over four years of remote teaching and tutoring experience.
 I hold a B.A. in mathematics from Williams College, where I was the recipient of the Wyskiel Mathematics Teaching Award and a Williams Archives History Research Fellowship.